Restoration Recovery outpatient addiction treatment logo

 Suboxone treatment in Chattanooga

 Restoration Recovery prescribes Suboxone (buprenorphine/naloxone) for opioid use disorder at its flagship Chattanooga clinic, 6141 Shallowford Road, Suite 100.
 It is an outpatient medication-assisted treatment (MAT) clinic — you live at home while in treatment — open Monday through Friday, with the full buprenorphine formulary on site: daily Suboxone film or tablet plus the long-acting Sublocade and Brixadi injections, Intensive Outpatient Programming, and integrated behavioral health.
-Suboxone is first-line treatment for opioid use disorder per the ASAM National Practice Guideline, and the Chattanooga clinic typically books a first appointment within the same week, with a same-day prescription once your COWS score confirms you are ready.
+Suboxone is first-line treatment for opioid use disorder per the ASAM National Practice Guideline, and the Chattanooga clinic offers same-day appointments, with a same-day prescription once your COWS score confirms you are ready.

 Buprenorphine cuts overdose mortality roughly in half per Sordo 2017 BMJ, with a built-in ceiling effect that makes it substantially safer than full-agonist opioids.
 TennCare is typically $0 through BESMART; BlueCare, BCBS, UHC, and most commercial insurance accepted.